I’ve Inherited a House. What Do I Do With It? How About Estate Taxes?

 Let us help you prepare

 You need to keep in mind that you will still be taxed!
 In many years past, the estate tax has had a high exemption.
 What does this mean exactly?
-An estate tax is a tax levy on the net value of the estate of a deceased person before distribution to their heirs.
+An estate tax is a tax levy on the net value of a deceased person’s estate before distribution to their heirs.

 According to The Center on Budget and Policy Priorities, only the estates of the wealthiest 0.2 percent of Americans — roughly 2 out of every 1,000 people who die — owe any estate tax.
 This is because of the tax’s high exemption amount, which has jumped from $650,000 per person in 2001 to $5.45 million per person in 2016.